czl9707/notes-n-writings/Python Async Tests.md

     await asyncio.gather(*tasks)
 ```

 We can incorporate different test cases into one test and executed them in a single loop.
 However, the downside is obvious and huge, all the error handling, dependency management become our responsibility, and these test cases disappear from test report.
-We pretty much lose the benefit of using a testing framwork 😟.
+We pretty much lose the benefit of using a testing framwork.

 ### pytest-asyncio + pytest-subtests

-What we did is basically creating a bunch of subtests with in one test case, and fortunately, [pytest-subtests](https://github.com/pytest-dev/pytest-subtests) helps us manage them in a more structured manner.
+Basically we were creating a bunch of subtests within one test case and organize them by ourselves.
+And fortunately, [pytest-subtests](https://github.com/pytest-dev/pytest-subtests) can help us manage them in a more structured manner.

 ```python
 @pytest.mark.asyncio